People Also Ask

 A: It’s not the dealer’s fault on this occasion.
-Typically a dealer makes around 20% of genuine spare parts sales.
-It’s the manufacturer/Imported who is charged prices higher than dealers in overseas markets can buy at.
+Typically a dealer makes around 20% profit on genuine spare parts sales.
+It’s the manufacturer/Importer who is charged prices higher than dealers in overseas markets can buy at.
 Shop around.
 To determine whether you can buy the part you need, you’ll first need the part number.
-Get you VIN, ring the local dealer and ask for the part number.
+Get your VIN, ring the local dealer and ask for the part number.
 They may oblige and if they do, just search on the net through Google.
 You’ll be amazed.
 There’ll even be local suppliers who are able to provide a genuine part for you at around overseas prices.
 For Jeep, Chrysler, Dodge, Fiat, Alfa Romeo, Isuzu Ute and Volkswagen, visit my site www.genuinespares.com.au

 Q: If you have a larger vehicle, with a lot of glass area, the chances are that you’ll want or need window tinting.
-At point of sale, dealers will want to charge you up to $795 to tint the windows of your car.
+At the point of sale, dealers will want to charge you up to $795 to tint the windows of your car.
 Again, you’ll want to avoid the stress and pressure of negotiating anymore and just sign where you’re asked.

 Q: How do I pick the right car for my needs?

-A: Typically, car buyers will have a general idea on what sort of car they want to buy.
+A: Typically, car buyers will have a general idea of what sort of car they want to buy.
 However, in a market like ours with nearly 60 brands and thousands of models, historical ownership doesn’t have to be maintained.
 Find an honest buyer’s agent and have a chat to them about your requirements.
 My company, Car Business, offers this service to our customers without any obligation.
 You can fill out the lifestyle form, by clicking and a representative of Car Business will contact you to discuss your needs.
 We use the R J Pound Comparative new Vehicle Price Guide to assist buyers to understand the alternatives.
 It may not be the one you’re thinking about right now.